- What is MATCH Lab?

 Please see the program guidelines for more information on eligibility.

-No. If you were a recipient of MATCH Lab in 2016/17 you cannot apply.
-Recipients of previous iterations of MATCH (2015/16 and prior years) are eligible, however if have an outstanding acquittal due to us, you’ll need to talk to us first.
+No. If you were a recipient of MATCH Lab in the previous year, you cannot apply.
+Recipients of MATCH Lab in 2016/17 and previous iterations of MATCH (2015/16 and prior years) are eligible, however if you have an outstanding acquittal due to us, you’ll need to talk to us first.

 - What do I need to do if I get an interview?